ryerac/AJeff/README.md

 Other models may use different USB protocols even when they look similar.
 They need their own tested device profile before they can be considered supported.
+If you have an AJAZZ, please feel free to create a discussion so we can add the profile!
+Heck, it may even work with other chinese-marketplace pads which operate in the same way!

 ## Included plugins

 AJeff currently bundles a small set of trusted, in-process plugins:

 - **Mouse Mover** — Simplistic mouse jiggle.
 Periodically nudges the pointer
-- **Timer** — provides timer actions and visual state
+- **Timer** — provides timer actions and visual state.
-- **Fun** — provides a simple built-in game helpers - Dice roller (D6 only at time of writing) and a coin flip.
+- **Fun** (?) — provides a simple built-in game helpers - Dice roller (D6 only at time of writing) and a coin flip.
-- **[Pi-hole Monitor](JeffDock.Plugins/JeffDock.Plugins.PiHole/README.md)** — monitors Pi-hole v6 availability and blocked-query counts
+- **[Pi-hole Monitor](JeffDock.Plugins/JeffDock.Plugins.PiHole/README.md)** — monitors Pi-hole v6 availability and blocked-query counts for the last 24hr

 Plugins run with the same permissions as AJeff.
-Currently all plugins are part of this repo (Rather than sub-repos), although nothing is stopping someone writing their own
+Currently all plugins are part of this repo (Rather than sub-repos), although nothing is stopping someone writing their own - Once the package is published for the interfaces.

 ## Project status

-AJeff is functional and supports the core workflow: detecting a compatible device, assigning actions, managing scenes, updating button artwork, and loading plugins.
+AJeff is mostly functional and supports the core workflow: detecting a compatible device, assigning actions, managing scenes, updating button artwork, and loading plugins.
 It is still an early-stage project with basic functionality and an unstyled, utilitarian user experience.
 Expect rough edges and changes while the